johnjzajac/hexo_static/source/about/index.md

 date: 2018-01-29 13:16:08
 ---

 Hey there!
 If you made it here, that means you are actually somewhat interested in myself and what I do.
-Here goes...
+Here goes.......

 Well, I go to the University of Illinois at Chicago (UIC) and study computer science.
 Fun fact, UIC was the only school I applied to coming out of high school since I was pretty set on going to the Navy for most of my teenage years.
 I decided to pursue computer science since I messed around with technology, computers, and everything alike for most of my life so it seemed like the right fit.
 3 years deep into the program and it was one of the better decisions I have made in my lifetime.